novara754/rat-rs/README.md

 # Features

 It can do (almost) anything the Unix/Linux version of `cat` can do.
-Currently it is lacking support for the `-v`/`--show-nonprinting` option as well as suport for reading from stdin.
+Currently lacking support for the `-v`/`--show-nonprinting` option.

 # Installation